aseedb/CryoVesNet-Manuscript/manuscript.md

 This effect, commonly referred to as the missing-wedge artifact, further complicates data analysis.
 In particular, organelles fully bounded by a membrane appear to have holes at their top and bottom (relative to the electron beam axis) [@doi:10.1146/annurev.biochem.73.011303.074112].

-The synapse is a specialized cellular contact at which information is transmitted from a neuron to another.
+The synapse is a specialized cellular contact at which information is transmitted from a neuron to another, the presynaptic and postsynaptic synapses respectively.
-The former neuron is called presynaptic and the latter is postsynaptic.
 In most cases, the signal is transmitted by the release of neurotransmitters into the intercellular space.
 Neurotransmitters are stored in SVs and are released following the fusion of an SV with the presynaptic plasma membrane.
 A synapse contains hundreds of SVs and their mobility and recruitability for neurotransmitter release depends on inter-vesicle interactions through so-called connector structures [@doi:10.1083/jcb.200908082;@doi:10.15252/embr.202255719;@10.1016/j.sbi.2019.01.008;@10.1016/j.yjsbx.2022.100067].
-The characterization of these interactions can be performed automatically with the Pyto package, which implements a hierarchical connectivity approach to segment connectors [@doi:10.1016/j.jsb.2016.10.004].
+The characterization of these interactions can be performed automatically with the Pyto software, which implements a hierarchical connectivity approach to segment connectors [@doi:10.1016/j.jsb.2016.10.004].
 For accurate connector segmentation, accurate segmentation of SVs is a prerequisite.
 To date, SV segmentation has been performed manually, but given the large number of SVs per dataset, it is an extremely time-consuming process.
 Typically, one person spends 3 to 8 working days segmenting a single dataset.
-Attempts to perform this task automatically based on classical computer vision algorithms have not yielded sufficiently accurate performance [@doi:10.1016/j.jsb.2014.02.015].
+Attempts to perform this task automatically based on classical computer vision algorithms have not yielded sufficiently accurate results [@doi:10.1016/j.jsb.2014.02.015].
 To alleviate this situation, we decided to develop an approach based on deep learning.

 Convolutional neural networks (CNN) have been successfully employed to segment cryo-ET data [@doi:10.1038/nmeth.4405].